undersky0/polltest/README.md

 	* it asks user for postcode
 	* it retrieves users parliamentary area by postcode from Postcodes.io API
-	* it displays resuts charts for parliamentary votes and party votes
+	* it displays results in charts for parliamentary votes and party votes